-When learning Japanese, you sometimes find expressions that seem a little similar at first, but actually work in very different ways.
+When you study Japanese, you may find expressions that both seem to describe “something happening at a certain time,” but actually work in very different ways.

 A good example is 「たびに」 and 「ときどき」.